MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 });
 ```

-In addition to the options, the `sync` method also accepts several optional function parameters which allow you to subscribe to the lifecycle of the `sync` "pipeline" in order to display additional UI as needed (like a "checking for update modal or a download progress modal):
+In addition to the options, the `sync` method also accepts several optional function parameters, which allow you to subscribe to the lifecycle of the `sync` "pipeline" in order to display additional UI as needed (like a "checking for update modal or a download progress modal):

 - **syncStatusChangedCallback** *((syncStatus: Number) => void)* - Called when the sync process moves from one stage to another in the overall update process.
-The method is called with a status code which represents the current state, and can be any of the [`SyncStatus`](#syncstatus) values.
+The method is called with a status code, which represents the current state, and can be any of the [`SyncStatus`](#syncstatus) values.

 - **downloadProgressCallback** *((progress: DownloadProgress) => void)* - Called periodically when an available update is being downloaded from the CodePush server.
 The method is called with a `DownloadProgress` object, which contains the following two properties:

-  - **totalBytes** *(Number)* - The total number of bytes expected to be received for this update (i.e. the size of the set of files which changed from the previous release).
+  - **totalBytes** *(Number)* - The total number of bytes expected to be received for this update (that is the size of the set of files, which changed from the previous release).

   - **receivedBytes** *(Number)* - The number of bytes downloaded thus far, which can be used to track download progress.

 - **handleBinaryVersionMismatchCallback** *((update: RemotePackage) => void)* -
   Called when there are any binary update available.
 The method is called with a [`RemotePackage`](#remotepackage) object.
-Refer to [codePush.checkForUpdate](#codepushcheckforupdate) section for more details.
+See to [codePush.checkForUpdate](#codepushcheckforupdate) section for more details.

 Example Usage: